sruzich-dev/portfolio_site/README.md

 Contents
 This repository contains the following files and directories:

-Projects: This directory contains samples of projects I have completed, including descriptions, code samples, and links to live demos or repositories.
+Projects: This directory contains samples of projects I have completed.
 Skills: This file contains information about my technical skills and areas of expertise.

 Getting Started